 |This course provides a working knowledge of the common diseases in beef, dairy, sheep, swine, and horses.
 Emphasis is placed on understanding infectious diseases and their cause, treatment, and prevention.
 Reportable diseases, parasitic diseases and diseases related to management procedures are also discussed.
 There is a review of the small animal infectious diseases and vaccines.
 Prerequisite: VS110.|

 |VS||208||Emergency Medicine and Critical Care||3|

-The lecture portion covers large animal anesthesia, and emergency and critical care procedures practiced in Veterinary Medicine.
+The lecture portion covers advanced nursing care, triage, blood transfusion medicine, toxicities, anesthetic emergencies, CPCR and other emergency and critical care procedures practiced in Veterinary Medicine.
 The lab portion may consist of small animal surgery, small animal dental, large animal anesthesia, nerve blocks, CPCR, and emergency medicine techniques, and continues to utilize skills learned in VS 201, VS 202 and VS 203.
-Prerequisites: VS 201 and VS 202.
+Prerequisites: VS 201, VS 202 & VS 203.